RENEE MONTAGNE, Host:

 HAMILTON: Ellison said she tried meditation, but her mind kept wandering.
 She says neurofeedback is better for people with ADHD, because it provides constant feedback during a session, which is usually done in a therapist's office.

-Dr. DAVID RABINER (Duke University): Parents do need to know that relative to treatments like medication treatment, to behavior therapy, at this point, the research base is not as extensive.
+DAVID RABINER: Parents do need to know that relative to treatments like medication treatment, to behavior therapy, at this point, the research base is not as extensive.

 HAMILTON: On the other hand, Rabiner says, neurofeedback may offer something that other treatments can't.